nikitavoloboev/data/focusing/rules.md

 - Be mindful of my habits and temptations.
 Don't succumb to them and focus on the task at hand.
 - Change location.
 Work from different places.
 - Look at where I spend my time in Timing and cut those out with Focus and scripts.
-- Less than 1 hr _News_ time every day.
+- Less than 30 min _News_ time every day.
 - Use one screen when coding.
 Much easier to context switch.
 - Don't listen to music when coding and focusing.
 Use [Noizio](http://noiz.io) and listen to rain, train or other pieces.
 - Sit up right always.
 Never slouch.